Edition 5

 What used to be a place built for mass production, efficient, structured, focused on output at scale, now hosts people who are doing almost the opposite.
 Questioning systems, reshaping ideas, and using the past not as something to leave behind, but as material to work with.

-Industrial buildings still standing strong, combining expensive lofts with new ideas of social housing.
+Industrial buildings still standing strong, combining expensive lofts with social housing.
 Like the vertical forest, wiith trees and plants climbing up 19 floors.
 This proofs that even in the middle of concrete and steel, nature can be integrated into everyday life, without losing the urban edge.

-This mindset has always been part of Philips, founded in 1891 by Frederik Philips and Gerard Philips, who believe a company should be more than production, it should be part of people’s lives.
+This mindset has always been part of Philips, founded in 1891 by Frederik Philips and Gerard Philips, who believed a company should be more than production, it should be part of people’s lives.

 © 2025 ChopSueyTheBrand